Geodan/geoviewer-config/README.md

 All restservice use the following envelop

 	var Response = schema({
-		apiVersion : “1.0.12”,     // a.b.c if the json object changes increase
+		apiVersion : ï¿½1.0.12ï¿½,     // a.b.c if the json object changes increase
 								// a) the name of a field or its location
 								// b) a parameter is added to the json
-								// c) might be adjusted to indicate service version status : ["success", "failure", "error"], // status of the response ?data : {…}, 				// the result of the response, obligated when state==succes ?error : {…}  			// error description, obligated when state!=failure });
+								// c) might be adjusted to indicate service version status : ["success", "failure", "error"], // status of the response ?data : {ï¿½}, 				// the result of the response, obligated when state==succes ?error : {ï¿½}  			// error description, obligated when state!=failure });

 #### Generic JSON objects